volca-io/docs/docs/getting-started/configure-stripe.md

 5. For the updated parameter to be updated in your app, you need to re-deploy it either by running `yarn deploy:<environment>` from the `api` folder or by pushing a new commit to the GitHub repository and let GitHub Actions do the heavy lifting

 Now you should be able to accept payments in your deployed application!

+## Webhooks

+Whenever a customer makes a purchase through your Stripe checkout flow, the database needs to be updated to add a subscription for the user who made the purchase.
+This is done using webhooks.
+You will need to set up a webhook for each environment that your project runs in.

+1. Sign in to the Stripe dashboard
+2. Go to the Developers tab
+3. Go to Webhooks
+4. Click Add endpoint
+5. Enter the following values
+  Endpoint URL: `<your-api-url>/stripe/webhook`
+  Events: `customer.subscription.created`and `customer.subscription.deleted`
+6. Leave the rest as default and click Add endpoint

+Next, we need to add the webhook secret to our configuration.

+1. Click the webhook you created in the Stripe dashboard
+2. Click Signing secret -> Reveal
+3. Copy the secret
+4. Go into AWS -> Systems Manager -> Parameter Store
+5. Find the STRIPE_WEBHOOK_SECRET parameter and update it with the value from Stripe
+6. Re-deploy your project

+Now you are done!
+Stripe will alert you if your webhook would fail.